akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 @@@ warning

-Do not rely on Java serialization (which will be picked by Akka by default if you don't specify any serializers) for *serious* application development!
+Do not rely on Java serialization for *serious* application development!
 It does not lean itself well to evolving schemas over long periods of time, and its performance is also not very high (it never was designed for high-throughput scenarios).

 @@@